 The elements you can use to create contrast include shapes, colors, lines, size and negative space.
 In the image below, you can see how the juxtaposition of distinct colors makes certain elements stand out.

 Poster design hierarchy

-In addition to contrast, incorporating hierarchy in your design also creates a focal point.
+In addition to contrast, incorporating hierarchy in your poster design also creates a focal point.
 Visual hierarchy is the arrangement or presentation of elements in a way that implies importance.
 Thus, it provides a direction for your eyes to move (from most important to least important).

 Here are some ways to include hierarchy in your design: